HandsOnRobotics/pupper-v3-documentation/docs/guide/software_installation.rst

     #.
 Set your password (our default is ``rhea123``).
     #.
 Replace "Pebble" with your own WiFi name and enter its password.
 If you want to use a WiFi network with a login screen (like Stanford networks), deselect "Configure Wireless LAN" and configure the WiFi after completing the rest of this setup guide and booting up the Raspberry Pi 5 with the USB drive.
     #.
 Change the locale settings as desired.
     #.
 Go to the "Services" tab and check the "Enable SSH" box.
+Enable password authentication instead of public key authentication.
     #.
 Click "Save".

     .. image:: ../_static/software_installation/pi_imager_os_customizations.png